 Daniel K. Frierson

 Daniel K. Frierson is the president and chief executive officer of the Dixie Group, an international manufacturer of carpets based in Chattanooga, Tennessee.
-Frierson also serves as a director of Louisiana-Pacific Corporation, a building materials supplier, and Astec Industries, Inc., an equipment manufacturer for aggregate processing, asphalt road building, and pipeline and utility trenching.
+Frierson also serves as a director of Astec Industries, Inc., an equipment manufacturer for aggregate processing, asphalt road building, and pipeline and utility trenching.

 John W. Galbraith

-John W. Galbraith is the retired vice-chairman (1986-91) of Templeton, Galbraith and Hansberger, Ltd., an investment firm that in 1992 merged with Franklin Resources to form the Franklin Templeton Group (now known as Franklin Templeton Investments).
+John W. Galbraith was the vice-chairman (1986-91) of Templeton, Galbraith, and Hansberger, Ltd., an investment firm that in 1992 merged with Franklin Resources to form the Franklin Templeton Group (now known as Franklin Templeton Investments).
 He served on the Miller Center’s Governing Council and Foundation Board from 2002 to 2007.
-Galbraith is a former chairman of the Florida International Museum and a former trustee of Eckerd College in St. Petersburg, Florida.
+Galbraith was the chairman of the Florida International Museum and a trustee of Eckerd College in St. Petersburg, Florida.
 He and his wife Rosemary were honored for their philanthropy in 2008 when the Miller Center’s Forum Room was named in their honor.

 Andrew D. Hart Jr.

-Leigh B. Middleditch, Jr. is of counsel in the Charlottesville office of law firm McGuireWoods LLP and vice president of McGuireWoods Consulting LLC.
-Middleditch, a graduate of the University of Virginia and its School of Law, has served on the University's Board of Visitors and as legal advisor and special counsel to the University.
-He is also active in the American Bar Association, serving previously as chair of the exempt organizations committee of the tax section, chair of the senior lawyers division, and as a member of its board of governors.
-He is past chair of the Miller Center Foundation Board.
+Leigh B. Middleditch, Jr. was counsel in the Charlottesville office of law firm McGuireWoods LLP and vice president of McGuireWoods Consulting LLC.
+Middleditch, a graduate of the University of Virginia and its School of Law, had served on the University's Board of Visitors and as legal advisor and special counsel to the University.
+He was also active in the American Bar Association, having served as chair of the exempt organizations committee of the tax section, chair of the senior lawyers division, and as a member of its board of governors.
+He was chair of the Miller Center Foundation Board.
 The Center recognized Middleditch for his philanthropy and dedication in 2011, when it named the hall outside the Center's library in his honor.

 Edgar J. Roberts Jr.

 Elizabeth Scott was a member of the Miller Center’s Governing Council from 1988 to 1996.
 She was a member of the Sweet Briar College Board, president of the Albemarle Garden Club, and vice president of the Garden Club of Virginia.
-She has also been president of the UVA Hospital Auxiliary and a member of the University Development Council.
-In 2003, in recognition of her long-time support, the Miller Center dedicated its north terrace garden to Scott and honored her as the first recipient of the Elizabeth Scott Award for Exemplary Leadership, which is awarded annually.
-She is also a recipient of the Center’s Burkett Miller Presidential Award.
+She was also president of the UVA Hospital Auxiliary and a member of the University Development Council.
+In 2003, in recognition of her longtime support, the Miller Center dedicated its north terrace garden to Scott and honored her as the first recipient of the Elizabeth Scott Award for Exemplary Leadership, which is awarded annually.
+She was also a recipient of the Center’s Burkett Miller Presidential Award.

 Anne R. Worrell

-Anne R. Worrell is a former newspaper executive and noted community leader with a strong interest in historic preservation.
+Anne R. Worrell was a former newspaper executive and noted community leader with a strong interest in historic preservation.
 She and her late husband, Gene, formerly owned Bristol Newspapers, Inc.; Worrell Investment Company; and the Worrell Land and Cattle Company.
-The two also established the Genan Foundation in 1986, and Worrell serves as its president.
-She is also the director of Thomas Jefferson's Poplar Forest Foundation and the honorary vice chairman of the Virginia Historical Society.
+The two also established the Genan Foundation in 1986, and Worrell served as its president.
+She was also the director of Thomas Jefferson's Poplar Forest Foundation and the honorary vice chairman of the Virginia Historical Society.
 The Center recognized Worrell's philanthropic commitment and dedication by naming the building's anteroom in her honor in 2009.